BDC Hamburger Icon

 After your employee has tended to the injury or illness covered in their claim, they should return to work.
 Before doing so, they should notify you and your insurance provider of their intended return date.

-As your employee prepares to come back to work, you should develop a customized program to facilitate their return.
+As your employee prepares to return to work, you should develop a customized program to facilitate their return.
 In doing so, consider the employee’s doctor-ordered medical restrictions on work duties and how these restrictions might affect their performance.

 If necessary, create a temporary position for the employee until they can work at full capacity.
-Alternatively, if you have a current job opening that fits better the employee’s restrictions, you can assign them to this role until they are ready to return to their former position.
+Alternatively, if you have a current job opening that fits the employee’s restrictions better, you can assign them to this role until they are ready to return to their former position.

 In some cases, your employee will be unable to return to work for an extended period, potentially meaning wage losses greater than their workers’ comp payout can cover.
 If so, you can try to extend the employee’s leave through FMLA, the Americans with Disabilities Act or company policy provisions.